 Twisted Pair Cable

 Twisted pair cables consist of copper wire pairs twisted together to minimize electromagnetic interference.
-Their flexibility, cost-efficiency, and ease of installation have made them a popular choice for Ethernet networks and telecommunication services.
-These cables are used across a wide range of applications, including local area networks, telephone systems, and CCTV setups.
-Common use cases include providing wired network connections in offices and homes, installing voice communication lines, and linking security cameras to monitoring equipment.
-Twisted pair cables are available in two main types: shielded twisted pair (STP) and unshielded twisted pair (UTP).
+Their flexibility, cost-efficiency, and ease of installation have made them a popular choice for Ethernet networks, telecommunication services, local area networks, telephone systems, and CCTV setups.
+Applications include wired office networks, telephone lines, and security camera connections.

 - Shielded Twisted Pair (STP) Cable